halekii/TrackerJack-Tutorial/docs/source/panel_options.rst

 Create Tab
 _________________

-|Install| the UI Panel and open After Effects if you haven't already.
+|InstallAEPanel| the UI Panel and open After Effects if you haven't already.

-   .. |Install| raw:: html
+   .. |InstallAEPanel| raw:: html

       <a href="https://trackerjack-tutorial.readthedocs.io/en/latest/installation.html#after-effects-panel-install">Install</a>